 Mr. Freeman has over 35 years of experience representing buyers, sellers, and developers of contaminated properties, as well as both plaintiffs and defendants in Superfund and other litigation regarding the cleanup of hazardous waste sites.
 He is a frequent author and speaker on environmental law topics.
 He is the recipient of the 2021 Distinguished Service Award from the New York City Brownfield Partnership and a 2012 Burton Award as “an outstanding law firm author.”
 His extensive bar association and pro bono activities include service as President of the New York City Brownfield Partnership, Vice Chair of the New York State League of Conservation Voters Education Fund, Co-Chair of the New York State Bar Association Environmental Law Section Committee of Hazardous Waste/Site Cleanup, and Special Legal Counsel to the United Nations Environment Programme for North American Environmental Affairs.

-Mr. Freeman is listed in the Chambers USA Guide to America’s Leading Lawyers for Business and New York Super Lawyers.
-Chambers has quoted clients as saying of Mr. Freeman, “[He is] the dean of the New York environmental Bar and a very effective negotiator,”… “Has many strengths, including excellent analysis of issues, understanding of government agencies, client service and the ability to achieve the best outcome”… “He is a good negotiator who never loses his cool and always stays focused on what’s important.”
+Mr. Freeman is one of six “Band 1” environmental attorneys in New York included in the Chambers USA Guide to America’s Leading Lawyers for Business.
+Chambers has quoted clients as saying of Mr. Freeman, “[He] is a tremendous environmental lawyer and a really nice guy.
+He’s a legend in the field.” … “[He] is always very responsive.
+He gets back to us promptly and always follows up.” … “[He is] the dean of the New York environmental Bar and a very effective negotiator,”… “Has many strengths, including excellent analysis of issues, understanding of government agencies, client service and the ability to achieve the best outcome”… “He is a good negotiator who never loses his cool and always stays focused on what’s important.”
+Mr. Freeman is also included in New York Super Lawyers.

 Prior to entering private practice, Mr. Freeman served as a legislative assistant to U.S. Senator Frank E. Moss (D-Utah) and a trial attorney at the Federal Trade Commission.
 He received both his undergraduate and law degrees cum laude from Harvard University.
 He is a member of the New York, Massachusetts, and District of Columbia bars.